neulmc/MicroAl-Dataset/README.md

 ## 🎯 Intended Use

-This dataset is intended for:
+Our dataset is intended for:

 - Developing fully/weakly supervised learning methods for microstructure analysis
 - Benchmarking visual perception models under limited/imperfect annotations